jnixy/website/content/publication/22-response-rates/index.md

   response rates, and (4) response rates have declined over time (though primarily among surveys not administered in-person).
-Given the weight of the evidence suggesting response rates are typically a poor predictor of nonresponse bias, we argue that a low response rate on its own is an insufficient reason to dismiss a study’s merit.
+Given the weight of the evidence suggesting response rates are typically a poor predictor of nonresponse bias, we argue that a low response rate on its own is an insufficient reason to dismiss a study's merit.
   Furthermore, we recommend minimally acceptable reporting standards and discuss avenues for future research.'
 authors:
 - admin
 - Justin Pickett
 - Hyunin Baek
-- Geoffrey Alpert
+- Geoff Alpert
 date: "2019-05-01T00:00:00Z"
 doi: 10.1080/10439463.2017.1394300
 featured: false